Ear Pinning (Otoplasty)

 What is Ear Pinning?

 Ear pinning, also known as ear surgery or otoplasty, is a cosmetic procedure to improve the appearance of a patient’s ears.
-Although otoplasty does not affect hearing, it can provide great psychological benefits to anyone who has been teased about the size or shape of their ears, has had a serious ear injury, or simply wants to improve their appearance.
+Even though otoplasty does not affect hearing, it can provide great psychological benefits.
+For anyone who has been teased about the size or shape of their ears, has had a serious ear injury, or simply wants to improve their appearance.
+Having an otoplasty can restore your confidence and the symmetry of your appearance.

-Otoplasty typically serves two functions.
+Otoplasty surgery typically serves two functions.
 This includes setting prominent ears back closer to the head and reducing the size of large ears.
 Additionally, patients who are missing ears from injury or other causes can have new ears constructed.
+Despite the reason for surgery, an otoplasty dramatically improves the appearance of the ears.
 Ear surgery may be helpful for the following conditions:

 - Cupped ear or a small ear